llazzaro/chem-fingerprints/docs/api.rst

 Store information about a set of fingerprints

-num_bits = number of bits in the fingerprint num_bytes = number of bytes in the fingerprint type = fingerprint type aromaticity = aromaticity model (only used with OEChem) software = software used to make the fingerprints sources = list of sources used to make the fingerprint date = timestamp of when the fingerprints were made
+The metadata attributes are:
+  num_bits:
+    number of bits in the fingerprint
+  num_bytes:
+    number of bytes in the fingerprint
+  type:
+    fingerprint type
+  aromaticity:
+    aromaticity model (only used with OEChem)
+  software:
+    software used to make the fingerprints
+  sources:
+    list of sources used to make the fingerprint
+  date:
+    timestamp of when the fingerprints were made

 .. _chemfp_fingerprintreader: